NeuroXiq/DataStructures/README/readme.md

 **Data Structures**

-This repository contain implementation in C# basic programming data strcuters.
+Repository contains implementation in C# basic programming data strcuters.
-Every directory contains source file with implementation of data structure and 'example.cs' file with some examples of usage.
+Lots of data structures are listed in DataStructures_Content file.
+Implemented structures are marked with asterix ('*').
+Every path/directory of structure are also specified in this file.